cstubben/nmbcc/README.md

 ![Aquilegia plots](/cstubben/nmbcc/raw/master/plots/aq_plots.png)
 ![Aquilegia plot2](/cstubben/nmbcc/raw/master/plots/aq_plots2.png)

+## Plots by species

 All the functions have a species option to download or plot a specific species.
-Also, the data provider key is an option that can also be changed, for example, to download collections of *A. chrysantha* from two Arizona herbaria, use the provider keys 318 and 269 (and search [GBIF](http://data.gbif.org) for additional data publisher IDs).

-	yucca <- nmbcc("Yucca", sp = "elata" , TRUE)
+	nmbcc("Yucca", sp = "elata")
 	plot(aq, sp="chrysantha", pal="YlOrBr")
-	az <- nmbcc("Aquilegia", sp="chrysantha", TRUE, provider= c(318, 269))

 Finally, you can plot different points for each species using a loop (first check species names and fix the alternate spelling for *caerulea*).